Kate Maki

 Kate Maki (born Katherine Ellen Maki) is a Canadian singer-songwriter.

-Biography
+Background

 Maki is of Finnish descent.
 Born and raised in Sudbury, Ontario, she studied neuroscience at Dalhousie University in Halifax, Nova Scotia and education at Nipissing University in North Bay, Ontario.
 She taught special education, French and science in Ottawa, Toronto and Sudbury for several years before deciding to pursue a full-time musical career.